STEP INSIDE SYDNEY'S EARLY RAVES, DOOFS & FESTIVALS

 Crazy Journey Into Sound

 Video editing: DJ Matrix.
 Audio Collage: pH (author).
+Original Wecome ‘92 rave footage by Tony Curry.
 Samples used listed below.

 Prodigy — Charly (Alley Cat Remix) XL Recordings • 1991